usethesource/usethesource.github.io/_posts/2022-04-20-rascal-0-23-x-release-notes.md

 The 0.23.0 release marks the end of the migration of all Rascal supporting libraries (vallang, capsule) and the Rascal interpreter to **Java 11**.
 The contributors include Paul Klint, Jouke Stoel, Mauricio Verano Merino, Tijs van der Storm, Rodin Aarssen, Arnold Lankamp, Davy Landman, Pieter Olivier and Jurgen Vinju.

-We report on intermediate releases 0.18.x, 0.19.x, 0.20.x, 0.21.x and 0.22.x as well as these had not lead to a release of the Rascal Eclipse plugins or a stable release of the commandline version.
+We report on intermediate releases 0.18.x, 0.19.x, 0.20.x, 0.21.x and 0.22.x as well, as these had not lead to a release of the Rascal Eclipse plugins or a stable release of the commandline version.

 **Generating Eclipse and VScode Plugins**